Loathing-Associates-Scripting-Society/philter/README.md

 ## Usage

-OCD Inventory Control provides a relay script for configuration.
+OCD-Cleanup provides a relay script for configuration.

 1. Open the relay browser.
 In the top menu, click the "-run script-" dropdown, then "OCD dB Manager".
 2. If this is your first time, OCD will display "**All item information is corrupted or missing.**"